-The implementation plan in Table 10-3 outlines service improvements that are included funded and unfunded.
-Table 10-3 also shows implementation years, operating and capital costs associated with each service and capital improvement, and if existing or new revenues are anticipated to fund the improvement.
-It is important to emphasize that the schedule shown in Table 10-3 does not preclude the opportunity to delay or advance any projects.
-As priorities change, funding assumptions do not materialize, or more funding becomes available, this project implementation schedule will be adjusted.
+The implementation plan in Table 10-4 presents service and capital improvements that are funded and unfunded.
+Table 10-4 shows implementation years, operating and capital costs associated with each service and capital improvement, and if existing or new revenues are anticipated to fund the improvement.
+It is important to emphasize that the schedule shown in Table 10-4 does not preclude the opportunity to delay or advance any projects.
+As priorities change, the project implementation schedule will be adjusted based on funding availability.
 The expansion of Federal 5307 formula funds and matching funds is assumed based on increased passenger-miles on existing services.
+After approval of the local match, the unfunded and funded needs plans will be updated by CAT to reflect award of Federal Grant 5339 Capital Assistance for six 30' fixed route buses and renovations to the CAT Radio Road Transit Maintenance Facility in the amount of \$9,020,000 with soft match of \$2,051,324.